khoa002/KWa_HunterAssist/README.md

 ### 🔫 Low Ammo Warning

-- Checks your equipped ammo count when leaving combat.
+- Checks your equipped ammo count when leaving combat or when visiting a merchant that sells ammo.
 - Alerts if the count falls below a configurable threshold (default 200), optionally plays a sound.

 ### 🧪 Debug Mode